hnjw-png/battleships/README.md

 * use classes instead of only def, this would make the code more functional and object orientated.

+## Testing

+* Currently the board appears without problem in the console, the prompts work properly as well.
+* The next debug I am doing is to see why you do not see when you have hit and miss.
+* I am creating a piece of code to restart game, right now it looks like this: while True: game() restart = input('Do you want to restart Yes please/No thanks?') if restart == 'N' break elif restart == 'Y': continue

+ *
 ## Creating the Heroku app

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: